youweichen0208/YC-Tech-Blog/src/interview-prep/prep.md

 ### SOLID Principle:

 The SOLID principles are a set of five design principles in software development that are aimed at making software designs more understandable, flexible, and maintainable.
-The excerpt from the active file does not provide details on the SOLID principles.

 1. **Single Responsiblity Principle:**